hrishii06/FRT_Project_01/README.md

-#  Future Ready Talent Projects

 ## Project Title: The Stylish Shirts Website Deployment on Azure Portal

 ##  Problem Statement :
 The fashion industry is evolving rapidly, and consumers are increasingly turning to online platforms to explore and purchase stylish clothing.
 To meet the growing demand for trendy shirts, there is a need for a dedicated E-commerce website specializing in stylish shirts.
 The aim of this project is to create a robust and user-friendly online platform named "Stylish Shirts" that offers a seamless shopping experience for users looking to stay on top of the latest fashion trends in shirts.

+## Introduction :
+Stylish Shirts is a web page project created using HTML and CSS.
+The purpose of this documentation is to guide users and contributors through the setup, usage, and contribution process.
+The project is integrated with Azure services, including Azure Blob Storage and Azure App Service.
+Additionally, Azure Monitor Metrics are utilized for performance monitoring.

 ## Product Showcase:

 Develop a visually appealing and easy-to-navigate website that showcases a wide range of stylish shirts.

 Implement a user-friendly product catalog with clear categorization, allowing users to browse and filter products effortlessly.

 ## User Authentication and Profiles: